 What is the uterine lining and why does it matter?

-The function of the uterine lining (endometrium) is to support embryo implantation, maintain pregnancy if implantation occurs, and menstruate (shed the lining) in the absence of pregnancy.
-The endometrium is a dynamic tissue that involves both the endocrine (hormonal) and immune systems and changes with estrogen and progesterone levels throughout the menstrual cycle.i
+The function of the uterine lining (also called the endometrium) is to support embryo implantation, to maintain pregnancy if implantation occurs, and to be shed via menstruation in the absence of pregnancy.
+The endometrium is dynamic tissue that interacts with both the endocrine (hormonal) and immune systems and changes with varying estrogen and progesterone levels throughout the menstrual cycle.i

-Endometrial receptivity refers to the physiological quality of the endometrium that allows the embryo to properly attach and implant in the uterine wall.
-The window of implantation (WOI) is roughly a 4-day window that occurs about 7-10 days after ovulation (mid-luteal or mid-secretory phase of the menstrual cycle) in most natural cycles.ii
+Endometrial receptivity refers to the quality of the endometrium that allows an embryo to properly attach and implant in the uterine wall.
+The window of implantation (WOI) is a roughly four-day period of time that occurs about seven to 10 days after ovulation (during the mid-luteal or mid-secretory phase of the menstrual cycle) in most natural cycles.ii

-The embryo must attach to the uterine lining to remain viable and continue its development into a fetus.
-Embryo implantation also stimulates the endometrium to be remodeled into a structure known as the “decidua,” which allows molecular secretions and an increase of immune cells to create a nourishing environment to maintain pregnancy.
-The decidua also transforms the uterine immune system to prevent any immunological reaction towards the fetus.iii
+An embryo must attach to the uterine lining to remain viable and continue its development into a fetus.
+Embryo implantation also stimulates the endometrium to be remodeled into a structure known as the decidua, which allows molecular secretions and an increase of immune cells to create a nourishing environment to maintain pregnancy.
+The decidua also transforms the uterine immune system to prevent any immunological reaction toward the fetus.iii

-Characteristics of the endometrium, such as endometrial pattern, endometrial blood flow, expression of specific proteins (growth and immune factors), and endometrial thickness (EMT) assist in the prediction of endometrial receptivity and IVF success.
+Doctors and researchers use characteristics of the endometrium — such as endometrial pattern, endometrial blood flow, expression of specific proteins (growth and immune factors), and endometrial thickness (EMT) — to help predict endometrial receptivity and IVF success.

-In IVF embryo transfers, even good quality and/or genetically tested euploid embryos may fail to implant.
-The causes of implantation failure are variable and complex, but one reason may be an unreceptive endometrium at the time of transfer.
+In IVF embryo transfers, sometimes even good quality or euploid embryos (embryos that have tested negative for chromosomal abnormalities) may fail to implant.
+The causes of implantation failure are variable and complex, but one cause may be an unreceptive endometrium at the time of transfer.

 How thick should the uterine lining be when trying to conceive?

-Endometrial thickness is directly impacted by estrogen levels leading up to ovulation and reaches its maximum thickness at the onset of the luteinizing hormone (LH) surge (in natural cycles).
-Endometrial thickness fluctuates throughout the menstrual cycle.
-It is thinnest (average 4.4 mm) right after menstruation and increases to an average of about 10.4 mm before ovulation in natural cycles.
-These average EMT values vary greatly between patients.
+Endometrial thickness (EMT) fluctuates throughout the menstrual cycle.
+It is directly impacted by estrogen levels leading up to ovulation and reaches its maximum thickness at the onset of the luteinizing hormone (LH) surge in natural cycles.
+It is thinnest (an average of 4.4 mm) right after the menstrual period and increases to an average thickness of about 10.4 mm before ovulation in natural cycles.
+(Note: These average EMT values vary greatly between individuals.)

-In addition to thickness, the structure of the endometrium, or endometrial pattern, changes throughout the menstrual cycle and it most commonly appears as a distinct triple-layered tissue (triple-line or trilaminar pattern) right before ovulation.vii However, the angle of the endometrium in relation to the ultrasound probe can influence this appearance.
+In addition to thickness, the structure of the endometrium, called the endometrial pattern, changes throughout a person's menstrual cycle.
+It most commonly appears as a distinct triple-layered tissue (triple-line or trilaminar pattern) right before ovulation.vi This trilaminar appearance is another important marker of endometrial receptivity and is associated with higher pregnancy rates in frozen embryo transfer cycles.vii However, it can be difficult to visualize the trilaminar pattern on ultrasound.
+The angle of the endometrium in relation to the ultrasound probe can influence its appearance.

-The cut-off value for classifying a thin endometrium differs between studies but a common threshold used is <7 mm or <8 mm on the trigger day of fresh IVF cycles (human chorionic gonadotropin (hCG) administration.viii,ix Data from a large cohort of over 40,000 transfers showed that only about 3-4 percent of embryo transfers occur when endometrial lining thickness is below 7 mm.x
+The cut-off value for classifying a thin endometrium differs between studies, but a common threshold used during fresh IVF cycles is less than 7 mm or less than 8 mm on the day of the trigger shot (an injection of human chorionic gonadotropin, or hCG, taken approximately 36 hours before egg retrieval).viii,ix Data from a large cohort of over 40,000 transfers showed that only about 3 to 4 percent of embryo transfers occur when endometrial lining thickness is under 7 mm.x

-One clinical study by El-Toukhy et al (2008) observed that clinical pregnancy and live birth rates were significantly lower in patients with EMT of 7-8 mm compared with those with EMT of 9-14 mm; clinical pregnancy rates were 18 percent vs. 30 percent and live birth rates 14 percent vs. 25 percent.
-Cycles with an EMT <7 mm were often cancelled, and the pregnancy rate was only 7 percent.xi A study by Gallos et al (2018) analyzed 25 767 IVF cycles and observed that an optimal EMT of ≥10 mm maximized live birth rate (33.1 percent) and minimized pregnancy losses (26.5 percent).xii
+One older clinical study observed that clinical pregnancy and live birth rates were significantly lower in patients with EMT of 7 to 8 mm compared with patients with EMT of 9 to 14 mm; clinical pregnancy rates were 18 percent vs. 30 percent and live birth rates were 14 percent vs. 25 percent.
+Cycles with an EMT less than 7 mm were often cancelled, and the pregnancy rate was only 7 percent.xi A study by Gallos et al (2018) analyzed 25,767 IVF cycles and observed that an optimal EMT of greater than or equal to 10 mm maximized the live birth rate (33.1 percent) and minimized pregnancy losses (26.5 percent).xii

-In another large study, Shaodi et al (2020) investigated the impact of EMT on the day of embryo transfer with regards to the outcomes of 10 165 medicated frozen embryo transfers (FETs).xiii They observed that cycles with an EMT within the range of 8.7-14.5 mm on the day of embryo transfer had optimal implantation (46.4-51.3 percent), clinical pregnancy (62.6-67.8 percent), and live birth rates (50-55.8 percent); if the endometrium was too thin or thick, the observed rates were reduced.xiv
+In another large study, Shaodi et al (2020) investigated the impact of EMT on the day of embryo transfer with regard to the outcomes of 10,165 medicated frozen embryo transfers (FETs).xiii They observed that cycles with an EMT within the range of 8.7 to 14.5 mm on the day of embryo transfer had optimal implantation (46.4 to 51.3 percent), clinical pregnancy (62.6 to 67.8 percent), and live birth rates (50 to 55.8 percent); if the endometrium was too thin or thick, these rates were reduced.xiv

-Despite the trends noted above, there remains conflicting evidence for EMT and IVF outcomes.
-For example, a recent 2021 study found that EMT was not predictive of live birth rates in fresh or frozen ETs, suggesting that there may be too much emphasis placed on minimum thickness “cut-off” values for transfers.xx
+Despite the trends noted above, there remains conflicting evidence for EMT affecting IVF outcomes.
+For example, a 2021 study found that EMT was not predictive of live birth rates in fresh or frozen transfers, suggesting that there may be too much emphasis placed on minimum thickness “cut-off” values for transfers.xxii Similarly, a study by Ata et al (2023) on 959 euploid embryo transfer cycles found no correlation between endometrial thickness and live birth rates in either medicated or natural frozen embryo transfer cycles.
+Although this study was smaller in size, the conclusions are interesting given that only euploid embryos (embryos that tested negative for chromosomal abnormalities) were included, which, in theory, isolated the role of the endometrium in maintaining a healthy pregnancy.

 Causes of thin endometrial lining

-The causes for a thin lining are variable between patients, and some patients appear to naturally have a thinner lining, with no specific acquired cause for it.
-For those with a naturally thin lining, having EMT below 7mm may be considered “normal” for that particular patient.
+The causes of a thin lining vary between patients.
+Some patients even appear to naturally have a thinner lining, with no specific cause for it.
+For those with a naturally thin lining, an EMT measurement below 7 mm may be considered “normal” for that particular patient.

 Can the uterine lining be too thick?

-While most studies examine the effect of a thin endometrium in IVF transfers, the evidence is conflicting on whether a uterine lining can be too thick in terms of IVF transfer.
+While most studies examine the effect of a thin endometrium in IVF embryo transfers, the evidence is conflicting on whether a uterine lining can be too thick for an IVF transfer.

-Findings from the study by Shaodi et al (2020) showed that when the endometrium was above 15mm on the day of transfer, slightly lower live birth rates were observed.xxvi In contrast, in a retrospective study of over 6 000 females undergoing fresh transfers, the live birth rates were highest among women with endometrial thickness above 17 mm.xxvii
+Findings from the study by Shaodi et al (2020) showed that when the endometrium was above 15 mm on the day of transfer, slightly lower live birth rates were observed.xxviii In contrast, in a retrospective study of over 6,000 females undergoing fresh embryo transfers, the live birth rates were highest among females with endometrial thickness above 17 mm.xxix

 An increased thickness of the endometrium in IVF cycles should not be confused with endometrial hyperplasia.
-While this condition involves excessive endometrial thickness, the endometrium is also irregular, and often the lining’s cells and endometrial glands can be abnormal.
-Endometrial hyperplasia is most often examined when there is a potential risk of endometrial cancer and it should not be confused with an overly thick regular lining during fertility treatments.
+While endometrial hyperplasia involves excessive endometrial thickness, the endometrium is also irregular and the lining’s cells and endometrial glands can be abnormal.
+Endometrial hyperplasia is most often examined when there are risk factors for endometrial cancer, and it should not be confused with an overly thick regular lining during fertility treatments.

 How to thicken the uterine lining naturally?

-While there is a great deal of interest in ways to thicken the endometrial lining more naturally or even with certain foods, very few have been assessed in a clinical setting.
+While there is a great deal of interest in ways to thicken the endometrial lining naturally or even with certain foods, very few of these strategies have been proven to work.
 In practice, treatments used to increase EMT are administered based on their theoretical mechanism of action rather than a proven effect.
-For patients with a thin EMT, often a result of age or endometrial injury, some commonly proposed treatments may not result in a clinically significant benefit.
+For patients with a thin EMT, often a result of age or endometrial injury, some commonly proposed treatments may not result in a significant benefit.
 The studies described below assessed change in endometrial thickness in response to treatment for a limited number of patients and did not assess pregnancy outcomes.
-Studies assessing live birth outcomes, in adequate sample sizes, and unbiased populations are needed before treatments can be routinely recommended to patients.
+More studies are needed before treatments can be routinely recommended to patients.

 Acupuncture to improve EMT has been assessed in various studies.
-A 2019 systematic review and meta-analysis of several studies found that acupuncture used in conjunction with medication showed a statistically significant thickening of the endometrium.xxviii When acupuncture was used as a sole treatment, the effect in thickening the endometrium was not statistically significant.xxix
+A 2019 systematic review and meta-analysis of several studies found that acupuncture used in conjunction with medication significantly thickened the endometrium.xxx However, when acupuncture was used as a sole treatment, the effect in thickening the endometrium was not statistically significant.xxxi

-Vitamin E and L-arginine were assessed in a small study by Takasaki et al (2010), in 61 patients with a thin uterine lining (<8mm).
-Vitamin E improved endometrial thickness to over 8mm in 13 out of (52 percent) 25 patients.
-L-arginine improved endometrial thickness to over 8mm in six out of 9 patients (67 percent).xxx
+Vitamin E and L-arginine were assessed in a small study by Takasaki et al (2010) in 61 patients with a thin uterine lining (less than 8 mm).
+Vitamin E improved endometrial thickness to over 8 mm in 13 out of 25 patients (52 percent).
+L-arginine improved endometrial thickness to over 8 mm in 6 out of 9 patients (67 percent).xxxii The results of this study, however, are limited.

 Platelet-rich plasma (PRP) infusion/injection into the uterus before embryo transfer is a recent treatment option designed to potentially stimulate thickening of a thin endometrium and improve receptivity.
 PRP is a concentrated component of a patient’s own blood, with higher-than-normal levels of platelets.
-It contains proteins involved in immunity and various growth factors (promote cell growth and proliferation).xxxi One randomized control trial investigating 72 patients with a history of cancelled FETs due to a thin endometrium (<7 mm) observed an increase in EMT to about 7.21 mm after two PRP treatments in the same cycle.xxxii A second randomized control trial of 83 patients showed similar improvements to EMT following uterine PRP.xxxiii However, these studies are small and have limitations.
-When looking at all published uterine PRP studies, the evidence is mixed (some show no effect on EMT, others show improvement) and researchers cite a need for larger, better-designed trials.xxxiv
+It contains proteins involved in immunity and various growth factors that promote cell growth and proliferation.xxxiii

-Other suggestions common to online support groups include consuming pomegranate juice, raspberry leaf tea, and Brazil nuts, among others.
-However, there is no published clinical evidence to support the use of these for improving EMT.
+Other suggestions common to online fertility support groups include consuming pomegranate juice, raspberry leaf tea, and Brazil nuts, among other foods.
+However, there is no published clinical evidence to support the use of these foods for improving EMT.

 Which medications can help thicken the uterine lining?

 If the uterine lining is too thin, several medical treatments, including hormone therapy, may be recommended to encourage endometrial changes.
-While these treatments have a mechanism of action that could theoretically increase the EMT, whether or not this translates to improved pregnancy outcomes has not yet been adequately assessed.
+These treatments have a mechanism of action that could theoretically increase EMT; whether or not this mechanism translates to improved pregnancy outcomes has not been adequately assessed.

-Adjuvant therapy (treatment or drug given in addition to the primary treatment to maximize its effectiveness) is commonly used in ART and sometimes for thin endometrium.
-Studies have compared the use of some common treatments, such as Aspirin®, Viagra®, granulocyte colony-stimulating factor (G-CSF), and estrogen.
+Adjuvant therapy (that is, a treatment or drug given in addition to a primary treatment to maximize its effectiveness) is commonly used in fertility treatment and sometimes for thin endometrium.
+Studies have compared the use of some common treatments, such as aspirin, Viagra®, granulocyte colony-stimulating factor (G-CSF), and estrogen.

-A 2019 review of published studies using Aspirin to improve EMT did not observe any significant improvement in EMT or pregnancy rates for those with EMT below 8mm.xxxv,xxxvi
+A 2019 review of published studies using aspirin to improve EMT did not observe any significant improvement in EMT or pregnancy rates for patients with EMT below 8 mm.xxxvii,xxxviii

-There is some evidence for use of 50-100 mg/day of sildenafil citrate (Viagra®) intravaginally to improve EMT in patients undergoing FETs.
-One small, randomized control trial of 80 patients with a history of thin EMT (undergoing FETs) showed that the endometrial thickness was significantly higher in the sildenafil citrate group compared to the controls (not receiving sildenafil).xxxvii Another small study also showed an improvement in EMT (11 out of 12 patients) with sildenafil citrate.xxxviii
+There is some evidence for the use of 50 to 100 mg per day of sildenafil citrate (Viagra®) intravaginally to improve EMT in patients undergoing frozen embryo transfers.
+One small, randomized control trial of 80 patients with a history of thin EMT undergoing frozen embryo transfers showed that endometrial thickness was significantly higher in the sildenafil citrate group compared to the controls (not receiving sildenafil).xxxix Another small study also showed an improvement in EMT in 11 out of 12 patients with sildenafil citrate.xl

-Granulocyte colony-stimulating factor is an immune factor that stimulates the development of neutrophils (white blood cells), and studies suggest that injecting G-CSF into the uterus may improve EMT but there is a lack of consistent evidence demonstrating an improvement in pregnancy or live birth rates.xxxix One small randomized controlled trial of 141 participants did not observe any significant difference in EMT following G-CSF treatment.xl However, only six of these patients had an EMT below 7mm, so it is unclear if G-CSF may stimulate thickening in patients with thin endometrium.
+Granulocyte colony-stimulating factor (G-CSF) is an immune factor that stimulates the development of neutrophils (white blood cells), and studies suggest that injecting G-CSF into the uterus may improve EMT.
+However, there is a lack of consistent evidence demonstrating an improvement in pregnancy or live birth rates.xli One small randomized controlled trial of 141 participants did not observe any significant difference in EMT following G-CSF treatment.xlii However, only six of these patients had an EMT below 7 mm, so it is unclear if G-CSF may stimulate thickening in patients with a thin endometrium.

-Another suggested treatment for a thin endometrium is a gonadotropin-releasing hormone (GnRH) agonist, such as Decapeptyl®;xliii GnRH is a hormone that normally stimulates physiological processes that regulate the menstrual cycle and ovulation.
-One clinical study observed that infertile patients with a thin endometrium (<7 mm) who received injections of triptorelin (Decapeptyl®,0.1 mg) on oocyte retrieval day, embryo transfer day, and three days later had significantly higher implantation rates (21.4 percent vs. 7.3 percent), pregnancy rates (36 percent vs. 13.5 percent), and EMT (8.92 mm vs. 7.12 mm).xliv
+Gonadotropin-releasing hormone (GnRH) agonists, such as triptorelin (brand name Decapeptyl®), are another suggested treatment for a thin endometrium.xlv GnRH is a hormone that normally stimulates physiological processes that regulate the menstrual cycle and ovulation.
+One clinical study observed that infertile patients with a thin endometrium (less than 7 mm) who received injections of triptorelin (Decapeptyl®, 0.1 mg) on egg retrieval day, embryo transfer day, and three days later had significantly higher implantation rates (21.4 percent vs. 7.3 percent), pregnancy rates (36 percent vs. 13.5 percent), and endometrial thickness (8.92 mm vs. 7.12 mm).xlvi

 What other factors contribute to endometrial receptivity?

 The endometrium is also responsible for secreting uterine fluid into the uterine cavity.
-Uterine fluid is a complex solution of ions, steroid hormones (precursor proteins important for estrogen and progesterone production), carbohydrates, amino acids, proteins, and other factors, and its volume and pH are believed to also be essential for embryo implantation; impaired secretions can affect the structural and functional maturation of the endometrium.xlv The chart below gives a closer look at some factors that may affect the endometrium and available methods that can be used to assess the endometrium (Table 3).
+Uterine fluid is a complex solution of ions, steroid hormones (precursor proteins important for estrogen and progesterone production), carbohydrates, amino acids, proteins, and other factors, and its volume and pH level are believed to also be essential for embryo implantation.
+Impaired secretions can affect the structural and functional maturation of the endometrium.xlvii The chart below gives a closer look at some factors that may affect the endometrium and available methods that can be used to assess the endometrium (Table 3).

 What options exist if uterine lining thickness can't be improved?

 Physicians and patients are often confronted with the difficult decision of whether to continue with embryo transfer in cycles with a poor EMT.
-Review studies suggest that although pregnancy prospects improve with a thicker EMT, cancelling IVF treatment cycles is not always justified based solely on a thin endometrium.xlvii
+Review studies suggest that, although pregnancy prospects improve with a thicker EMT, canceling IVF treatment cycles is not always justified based solely on a thin endometrium.xlix,l

-The cut-off value for a thin endometrium varies between clinical studies and although most studies use the cut-off of <7 mm, pregnancy has been observed after embryo transfer in patients with an EMT as low as 3.8 mm on the day of hCG administration (trigger day in ovarian stimulation cycles).xlviii
+The cut-off value for a thin endometrium varies between clinical studies and, although most studies use the cut-off of less than 7 mm, pregnancy has been observed after embryo transfer in patients with an EMT as low as 3.8 mm on the day of the trigger shot (hCG administration in ovarian stimulation cycles).li

 Conclusion

-While endometrial lining thickness will likely be assessed during IVF cycles, other factors can be just as, if not more, important.
+Fertility doctors will likely monitor endometrial lining thickness during IVF cycles.
+However, other factors can be just as, if not more, important to the success of fertility treatment.

 The overall goal during treatment is to ensure that the physiological state of the body is most capable of being receptive to an embryo.
-While it is easy to feel disheartened when an endometrial evaluation reveals something like endometrial thinness, this is only one piece of a much larger puzzle.
+While it is easy to feel disheartened when an endometrial evaluation reveals something like a thin endometrium, it is only one piece of a much larger puzzle.

 i Critchley, H. O., et al. (2020).
 Physiology of the endometrium and regulation of menstruation.
 Physiological Reviews, 100(3), 1149-1179. https://doi.org/10.1152/physrev.00031.2019